ivan-kleshnin/react-fundamentals-course/README.md

 ### Questions

 - What is React?
-Compare it to a couple of alternatives (jQuery, Vue, Angular, etc), tell similarities and differences.
+Why some people call it a "framework" and other – a "library"?
 - What is JSX?
 What problem does it solve?
-- What JSX compiles to?
-What is Hyperscript? (hing: google "hyperscript jsx" exactly, the term has multiple meanings)
-- Describe different ways to add React to a web page
+- Describe different ways to add React to a web page.

 ### Practice